 Reasons for the Merger; Recommendation of the Company's Board of Directors.
 The proposed Merger, including the terms of the Merger Agreement and the consummation of the transactions contemplated thereby, was submitted to the Company's Board of Directors and unanimously approved at a meeting held on June 25, 1998.
 The Board of Directors believes that the Merger is in the best interests of the Company and its stockholders and recommends to the Company's stockholders that they vote FOR the Merger.
-No affiliations exist between the Company and its officers and directors and Steiner and its officers and directors.
+No affiliations exist between the Company and its officers and directors and Steiner and its officers and directors

-The Board of Directors believes that the best way to maximize the prospects of enhancing stockholder value over the long-term would be to merge the Company with another entity that is profitable, has prospects for future growth.
+The Board of Directors believes that the best way to maximize the prospects of enhancing stockholder value over the long-term would be to merge the Company with another entity that is profitable, and has prospects for future growth.
 In the opinion of the Board of Directors, the proposed Merger fits within these parameters.
 The Board of Directors was unable to locate an alternative merger partner which would offer the Company and its stockholders a better opportunity for increasing stockholder value over the long-term than that of merging with Steiner.
 All other offers received consisted of cash consideration without allowing the Company to participate in the upside potential of the new company.
-While there can be no assurances that, given enough time, another potential merger partner would not have been located, the Board of Directors believed that it was in the Company's interest to act on the proposed transaction with Steiner because the Company's was doubtful that it would obtain a merger partner under more attractive terms in the near future.

 Based on the foregoing, the Board of Directors has, subject to the requisite stockholder approval, approved the Merger of a subsidiary of the Company with and into Steiner, in order to realize what the Board of Directors believes to be the greatest possible value currently obtainable by the Company for its stockholders' investment in the Company and to provide the Company's stockholders with an attractive long-term investment.
+While there can be no assurances that, given enough time, another potential merger partner would not have been located, the Board of Directors believed that it was in the Company's interest to act on the proposed transaction with Steiner because the Company was doubtful that it would obtain a merger partner under more attractive terms in the near future.
 See "-- Steiner's Business."
-In determining that the Merger is fair and in the best interests of the Company and its stockholders, the Board of Directors considered and analyzed a number of factors, including the following:
+In determining whether the Merger is fair and in the best interests of the Company and its stockholders, the Board of Directors considered and analyzed a number of factors, including the following: